 In 1960 the Sudanese Republic and Senegal became independent of France, forming the Mali Federation.
 Senegal withdrew after only a few months.
 What formerly made up the Sudanese Republic was renamed Mali.
 In 1991 Mali held it’s first democratic presidential election, replacing a dictatorship.
-In 2002 Amadou Toure was elected president.

 Mali is among the poorest countries in the world.
 64% of the population live below the Malian poverty line.
 The country is heavily dependent on foreign aid.
 The death rate for children under five is 128 per 1000, one of the highest in the world.
 In the United States the rate is 4 per 1000.
 The average woman gives birth to seven babies.
-Almost half the population is under fourteen years of age.
+Almost half the population is under 15 years of age.
 Only 3% are over 65 years of age.

-Mali is located 17° north of the equator and 4° west of the Prime Meridian (Greenwich).
 The total area of Mali is 1.24 million sq km., slightly less than twice the size of Texas.
 Mali is landlocked.

 Mali is very dependent on the importation of petroleum, machinery and equipment, construction materials, foodstuffs, and textiles.
 The environment faces the impact of deforestation, soil erosion, inadequate supplies of potable water and poaching.